 If you’re sensitive to harsh chemicals, try using natural cleaners.

-You don’t need a cabinet overflowing with harsh chemical cleaners in order to keep a tidy, clean, healthy house.
-Instead, have ample supply of borax, microfiber cloth, vinegar, white vinegar, baking soda and some tough scrubbing brushes.
+You don’t need a cabinet overflowing with harsh chemical cleaners to keep a tidy, clean, healthy house.
+Instead, have ample Borax, microfiber cloth, vinegar, white vinegar, baking soda, and harsh scrubbing brushes.

 Borax

-Basically Borax, which is just sodium tetraborate, can clean everything.
+Borax, which is just sodium tetraborate, can clean everything.
 For your bathroom, it just needs to be sprinkled onto a sponge and dampened.
-In the kitchen, borax can be used as a surface cleaner but it can also clean the garbage disposal in your kitchen drain.
-Just drop a few tablespoons down the disposal, then rinse it out with water (while the disposal is on).
+Borax can be used as a surface cleaner in the kitchen, but it can also clean the garbage disposal in your kitchen drain.
+Drop a few tablespoons down the disposal, then rinse it with water (while the removal is on).

-With windows and mirrors, no liquid cleaner is necessary if you have microfiber cloth.
-One wet cloth and one dry cloth are all you need to get your mirrors and windows shining again.
-Microfiber cloth is sold cheaply at most major stores, so it’s an easy alternative to traditional glass-cleaners like Windex.
-These sturdy little cloths can also be used on bathroom surfaces.
+No liquid cleaner is necessary for windows and mirrors if you have microfiber cloth.
+It would be best if you got your mirrors and windows shining again.
+Microfiber cloth is sold cheaply at most major stores, so it’s an easy alternative to traditional glass cleaners like Windex.
+These sturdy little clothes can also be used on bathroom surfaces.

 Vinegar

 A 50/50 water and vinegar solution can be used to clean windows and mirrors, just put it in a spray bottle.
-Then, wipe it away with old rags or newspaper.
+Then, wipe it away with old rags or newspapers.
 Beware: paper towels and vinegar solution create streaky residue.
-The same vinegar and water solution can also be used to clean tile, counters, cabinets, and even get soap scum out of the shower.
+The same vinegar and water solution can also be used to clean tile, counters, and cabinets and even get soap scum out of the shower.

 White Vinegar

-Toilet bowl stains don’t stand a chance when white vinegar and baking soda combine.
+Toilet bowl stains don’t stand a chance when combining white vinegar and baking sodad.
 First, coat the toilet bowl with baking soda and let it sit for a few minutes, then add white vinegar to the water in the bowl.
 The chemical reaction of the two will have your toilet cleaned easy-peasy.
-Then, just scrub!
+Then, scrub!

 Baking Soda

-Combine baking soda with water or vinegar to make a paste capable of cleaning bathroom gunk and tough stains.
-Also, it’s helpful to coat toilet bowls with baking soda before cleaning.
-When it comes to cleaning grout, mix baking soda and undiluted hydrogen peroxide together then scrub with a toothbrush.
+Combine baking soda with water or vinegar to make a paste capable of cleaning bathroom gunk and challenging stains.
+Also, it’s helpful to coat toilet bowls with baking soda before washing them.
+Mix baking soda and undiluted hydrogen peroxide when cleaning the grout, then scrub with a toothbrush.